rcravens/esp32_smart_garage_door/README.md

 The individual circuits are:

 <img alt="Circuits" src="imgs/circuits.png">

+In the above, the <span style="color:red;">RED</span> labels are the ESP32 pins.
+The <span style="color:blue;">BLUE</span> labels are the garage door unit control terminals.
+NOTE: One should have a positive voltage and the negative side is connected to the ESP32 ground to form a common ground plane.

 The ESP32 has the following interactions:

 - **Garage Door Magnetic Sensor** is a magnetic reed switch in a NC (normally closed) configuration.
 This ensures if the wire gets cut, the sensor faults to "open" and will send alerts.